Happy Holidays! Are you looking to give a dollhouse this gift giving season? Where does one even buy a dollhouse? This guide details it all!

 Yes, technically you can find used dollhouses here too, but the prices are RIDICULOUS.
 I only recommend Ebay for ‘new’ dollhouses.
 Most of these dollhouses will be unassembled kits, just like what you’d get from Miniatures.com or other online retailers.
 Assembled dollhouses on ebay are just crazy expensive, and sometimes, just plain crazy.

-Now, if you have a bit more money to spend, then I’d DEFINITELY recommend a Real Good Toys dollhouse kit (Aff.
-Link).
+Now, if you have a bit more money to spend, then I’d DEFINITELY recommend a Real Good Toys dollhouse kit (Affiliate Ad eBay Link).
 They are more expensive, but they are made from real wood (or MDF), and all the pieces are already cut out for you.
 The prices on Ebay are comparable to Miniatures.com, with the later often being a few dollars cheaper, but sometimes you are able to find a reseller selling off overstock or someone clearing out an attic or basement who happened upon an unopened kit.
 Long story short, if you want a kit, save up to buy an RGT Dollhouse.
+I own 2 such houses, but I did not purchase them as kits, I got them already-made secondhand.

 4. Amazon